 This year’s Future of Legal Education and Training Conference takes place on Wednesday 22 May 2019 at Kings Place, London.
 Following the success of last year’s event we have doubled the capacity of the day to 400.

-There will be sessions on entrepreneurialism, cross-disciplinary skills and the coming together of law and computer science, the new Solicitors Qualifying Exam (SQE), mental health, wellbeing & resilience, diversity, clinical legal education, insights from other industries, including Big Tech, banking and media, and education and training at the bar.
+There will be sessions on entrepreneurship, cross-disciplinary skills and the coming together of law and computer science, the new Solicitors Qualifying Examination (SQE), education and training at the bar, clinical legal education, mental health, wellbeing & resilience, diversity and a keynote address from Professor Richard Susskind OBE.
+Access the Delegate Pack and final agenda here.

 Julie is director of education and training at the Solicitors Regulation Authority